ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-If I should dio to-night, .
-My friends
-would look upon my quiet faco Before
-they laid it in its resting-place, And
-deem that death had loft it almost fair
-; And, laying snow-white flowers against
-my hair, ? - Would smooth it down with
-tearful tendornoss, ? ?
-And fold my
-hands with lingering caress. ?&#x27; . ?
--Poor hands, so empty and so cold t
-J-night ! jli x snouia cue to-mgnp, My
+t ! jli x snouia cue to-mgnp, My
 friends would call to mind, with loving
 thought, Some kindly deod the icy hand
 had wrought ; . .
 Some gentle word the